davidstrauss/desktop-configuration/README.md

 When there's an issue, we can narrow the problem down to an individual component or connection.

-* Test that the GPG agent is running and accessible:
+* Test that the GPG agent is running and accessible (aften an attempt at use):

        systemctl --user status gpg-agent.service
        ls -l $SSH_AUTH_SOCK

-       # Optionally, reinitialize it:
+       # Optionally, stop it (which will cause reinitialization on use):
-       systemctl --user restart gpg-agent.service
+       systemctl --user stop gpg-agent.service

-* Reinitialize the PCSC daemon:

-       sudo systemctl restart pcscd.service

 * Test that the standard PIN counter hasn't been exhausted.
 It's the first number returned here: